mdsufz/StandEnA/README.md

 #### Step 4.2 Manually preparing file of protein/enzyme names to be used for generating the presence - absence matrix

-Prepare a tab separated file (two columns) that contains the protein ID that you give to each of the protein standard names that you want to generate the matrix for.
+Prepare a tab separated file with two columns which contains the protein ID and its corresponding protein standard name.
+These IDs will appear in the presence - absence matrix output at the end of this step and may be identical to or different from the enzyme ID convention used in [step 1.1](#step-11-using-kegg-api-to-retrieve-enzyme-synonym-names).
 A tab-separated values file is a text format similar to comma-separated values files where, instead of a comma, a tab character is used to separate different fields.
 Please find more information on this file structure [here](https://en.wikipedia.org/wiki/Tab-separated_values).

 Below is the example file ([ids_to_names.tsv](examples/04_presabs/ids_to_names.tsv)):
 ```